daattali/beautiful-jekyll/README.md

 ## Note

-Setting up a new thing here
+Setting up a new thing here, new website coming soon